rhevm-qe-automation/ovirt-ansible/roles/ovirt-engine-setup/README.md

 oVirt Engine Setup
 ==================

 Generate answerfile and run engine-setup with it.
+In case you pass variable 'ovirt_engine_update: True' also setup packages will be updated.

 Target Systems
 --------------